Luxury suite

 Sleeps 2

-One of nine suites, each with a private plunge pool and an indoor outdoor shower.
+One of nine stone-and-thatch clifftop suites, each with a private plunge pool, a deck hammock, an indoor and outdoor shower, and a valley view to the Lebombo mountains.

 A canopy lodge in the inland hills.